 PSA is an organ-specific enzyme produced by epithelial cells of the prostate.
-In healthy men, most of PSA is secreted into seminal fluid liquifying semen and only a small amount of it leaks into circulation.
+In healthy men, most PSA is secreted into seminal fluid liquifying semen, and only a small amount of it leaks into circulation.
 Normal PSA levels in the blood amount between 0-2.5 ng/ml.
-As a man ages, his prostate is getting larger, leading to slightly higher normal levels of PSA.
+As a man ages, his prostate gets larger, leading to slightly higher normal levels of PSA.

-Based on age, what PSA level might trigger visiting urologist?
-Austrian researchers found the following age range PSA trigger levels which may significantly reduce the incidence of biopsies.
+Based on age, what PSA level might trigger visiting a urologist?
+Austrian researchers found the following age range PSA trigger levels, which may significantly reduce the incidence of biopsies.

 Age Range PSA Trigger Levels

 Greater than 70 years PSA 3.25 ng/mL

 So the architecture of the prostate tissue keeps PSA confined to the gland.
 However, any disease condition of the prostate, whether it’s cancer, inflammation (prostatitis), or benign prostatic hyperplasia (BPH), may compromise the integrity of the prostate tissue and increase the level of PSA leaked into circulation and detected by the PSA test.
 Moreover, prostate massage, biopsy, or transurethral resection of the prostate can also elevate the serum PSA level.
 So, none of the PSA triggering factors boost the real PSA synthesis in the prostate cells; PSA expression in cancer cells was found even slightly depressed.
 Moreover, the incidence of prostate cancer in men with PSA levels below the accepted level of 4.0 ng/mL was found to be comparable to that of patients with PSA between 4.0-10.0 ng/mL.
 All the said allow stating that PSA should not be used as a prostate cancer marker.

 You can read the most relevant information about the PSA test in the post of the National Cancer Institute presented below.

 Summing up all of the above, one can conclude: